 museums and unique people made me well versed in

 the visual arts.
-For the past twenty-five years I have lived
+For the past thirty years I have lived

 and worked in Upstate New York.
 My work now reflects a

 certain metropolitan sensibility, infused by the primal